 Modern liberals claim that a loving God would not harshly judge mankind, even though Scripture is very clear that God’s righteousness demands judgment.

-Charles Colson writes in his book, “A Dangerous Grace”…
+Regarding the Doctrine of Hell, Charles Colson writes in his book, “A Dangerous Grace”…

 “When the Church does not clearly teach the doctrine of hell, society loses an important anchor.”